agorf/femto/README.md

 # femto

-A very basic text editor written for educational purposes in plain Ruby with no dependencies.
+A minimal text editor written for fun in plain Ruby with no dependencies.

 It was written from memory after watching the [relevant screencast][screencast] by [Gary Bernhardt][] and supports: